hikit-maker/Arduino-NTPTime/README.md

 # Arduino-NTPTime
-NTP Time library for getting the UTC time from a remote server.
+NTP Time library for setting the UTC time from a remote server.
+It internally calls `setTime( )` with the new epoch remote time.
+Also the `NTPTime.update( )` doesn’t use delay so it works great with other time dependent libraries like the ESP Server

 ## Sample code: